 or, I can’t remember what the commands are.
 I promise to write them down this time...

-This guide is for people on modern Linux desktops or servers that just happen to find themselves in the terminal when they decide networking information is needed.
+This writeup is for people on modern Linux desktops or servers that just happen to find themselves in the terminal when they decide networking information is needed and are unfamiliar with

 ip -br -c a

 This command is likely the one you’re looking for.
-This command and the later
+It and the later

 ip commands break down like this.